dl-solarity/hardhat-smart-compare/README.md

 # Hardhat Smart Compare

-This [Hardhat](https://hardhat.org) plugin facilitates contract upgradability and provides various comparison tools.
+[Hardhat](https://hardhat.org) plugin to create a snapshot of the smart contract storage layout.
+Later, this snapshot can be compared with the latest version of the contracts.

 ## What

-This plugin helps you make a snapshot of hardhat storage layout and use it for comparison.
+This plugin generates a storage layout snapshot of the contracts in the project.

-With this plugin you could do the following:

-* Compare snapshot with your current version of the smart contracts (SC)

-[//]: # (* Compare snapshots between each other )

-[//]: # (* Compare your current version of the SC with the remote version.)
+It is precious for upgradable systems, as it helps you verify that the storage layout of the proxy contracts remains unchanged after the upgrade is done.

 ## Installation